-The Samsung Galaxy S23 Ultra’s amazing camera is worth the high price | CNN Underscored
+Galaxy S23 Ultra review | CNN Underscored

 It’s absolutely humongous

-Some people love big phones, others despise them.
+Some people love big phones; others despise them.
 If you’re part of the second group and are enticed by the vast capabilities of the S23 Ultra, you’re gonna have to deal with a size that can only be described as gargantuan.

 This phone is huge.
 Like, really huge.
-It’s a bit taller than the iPhone 14 Pro Max and a tad slimmer thanks to the taller aspect ratio, but the boxy corners and flat sides make it feel even bigger than it actually is.
+It’s a bit taller than the iPhone 14 Pro Max and a tad slimmer, thanks to the taller aspect ratio, but the boxy corners and flat sides make it feel even bigger than it actually is.
 There’s a large group of people who will find the flat sides to be a lot nicer than the curved sides of the S22 Ultra, but I’m not one of them.
 I definitely prefer the old, tapered edges given how much more comfortable they were to hold.

 It’s also pretty heavy.
-At 234 grams, it’s six grams lighter than the iPhone 14 Pro Max but also 22 grams heavier than the Pixel 7 Pro.
+At 234 grams, it’s 6 grams lighter than the iPhone 14 Pro Max but also 22 grams heavier than the Pixel 7 Pro.
 This phone is the quintessential definition of a brick in your pocket.

 The software remains bloated and full of ads